invertase/dart_custom_lint/README.md

   lib/main.dart:0:0 • This is the description of our custom lint • my_custom_lint_code
 ```

-If you are working on a Flutter project, run `flutter pub run custom_lint` instead.

 ### Using the Dart debugger and enabling hot-reload

 By default, custom_lint does enable hot-reload or give you the necessary